R-Wright-1/academic-kickstart/content/post/publ7_metaanalysis/index.md

 In: _The ISME Journal_

 <h2>Summary</h2>
-Please see my [Nature Microbiology "behind the paper" blog post](https://naturemicrobiologycommunity.nature.com/posts/the-bacterial-colonisers-of-plastics-food-or-just-a-free-ride) for an easier-to-digest summary of the main findings of the paper.</br>
+Please see my <a href="https://naturemicrobiologycommunity.nature.com/posts/the-bacterial-colonisers-of-plastics-food-or-just-a-free-ride">Nature Microbiology "behind the paper" blog post</a> for an easier-to-digest summary of the main findings of the paper.</br></br>
-You can also listen to Portia Clark interview me about the paper on [CBC Information Morning Nova Scotia](https://www.cbc.ca/listen/live-radio/1-27-information-morning-ns/clip/15807155-dalhousie-researcher-studying-tiny-microbes-live-plastic-pollution).
+You can also listen to Portia Clark interview me about the paper on <a href="https://www.cbc.ca/listen/live-radio/1-27-information-morning-ns/clip/15807155-dalhousie-researcher-studying-tiny-microbes-live-plastic-pollution">CBC Information Morning Nova Scotia</a>.